Teaching laboratory technician

-As a teaching laboratory technician, you'll work in all kinds of educational institutions including secondary schools, further education colleges and universities.
-Your tasks will involve supporting the work of science teachers and lecturers and their students to ensure that they:
+As a teaching laboratory technician, you'll support the practical experimental work of science teachers, lecturers and their students within educational institutions including secondary schools, further education colleges and universities.

-Sometimes laboratory technicians work closely with students to explain or demonstrate experiments or how to use equipment.
-They also help teachers with a class and support individual students on research projects.
+You may sometimes work closely with students to explain or demonstrate experiments or how to use equipment and you may also support individual students on research projects.

 The work of a scientific laboratory technician is similar to the teaching technician role but they tend to work more in government-funded research institutions, environmental agencies, hospitals and industry.